rust-lang/project-ffi-unwind/spec-terminology.md

 while it is currently unspecified -- we *intend* to define that behavior at some point as part of this project group (though plans can change).
-This helps to define the scope of the group, but it also indicates behavior that you would be able to rely upon in the future in stable code.
-Note that TBD behavior is **still unspecified** until a formal decision is made, though, so if you rely on it today, your code cannot be considered stable Rust (even if it compiles on the stable compiler).
+This helps to define the scope of the group, but it also indicates behavior that you would be able to rely upon in the future.
+Note that TBD behavior is **still unspecified** until a formal decision is made, though, so if you rely on it today, your code may stop working or work differently under future releases of Rust (even if it compiles on the stable compiler).